-Yamaha’s YSP soundbar range has been one of the best solutions for over a decade now, offering a simpler, more compact way to get the surround-sound effect into your home.
+Step forward Yamaha’s YSP soundbar range.
+It's been one of the best solutions for over a decade now, offering a simpler, more compact way to get a form of surround-sound into your home.

 And we think the Yamaha YSP-2700 could be its best iteration yet.